 A. I don't have the time.
-Consider that producing the score you are holding now already cost me several hours of sleep / free time and many a fit of rage and/or frustration.
-If you paid something to get this score, you could even say you were paying for my overtime editing work, not for the music herself.
+Consider that producing these flimsy "zero edition" scores already cost me several hours of sleep / free time and many a fit of rage and/or frustration.

 Q. Free time?
 Isn't this your main occupation?